akamai/cli/README.md

   `go build -o akamai .` or on windows `go build -o akamai.exe`
 5. Move it to your `PATH`

+### Credentials

+Akamai CLI uses the standard Akamai OPEN credentials file, `.edgerc`.
+By default, it will look for credentials in your `HOME` directory.

+You can override both the credentials file location, or the section, by passing the the `--edgerc` or `--section` flags to each sub-command.

+To set up your credential file, see the [authorization](https://developer.akamai.com/introduction/Prov_Creds.html) and [credentials](https://developer.akamai.com/introduction/Conf_Client.html) sections of the Get Started guide.

 ## Usage

 All commands start with the `akamai` binary, followed by a `sub-command` which correlates directly to another binary in your path starting with `akamai-` or `akamaiTitlecase` (in the case of node.js binaries).